Dog-Friendly Beechworth: Visiting Beechworth with a Dog

 Peaceful camping at the Beechworth Holiday Park

 For something more luxurious yet pet-friendly, check out Belmont at Beechworth, a gorgeous two-bedroom cottage in the heart of Beechworth.
-Fully self-contained with a complimentary breakfast hamper supplied for your first morning, up to two dogs are allowed, including inside on the rear tiled area.
+Fully self-contained with a complimentary breakfast hamper supplied for your first morning, up to two house-trained dogs are allowed, including inside on the rear tiled area.
 There’s a fully fenced yard.

-Further out of town, another tempting pet-friendly option are the Woolshed Cabins.
-Dogs are allowed to stay for free in all but one of the two-bedroom cabins.
 There’s a limit of one dog per cabin, with dogs restricted to the enclosed verandah during the day, but able to sleep inside overnight.
+One of the cabins has an extra dog run outside.
 Best of all there’s 12 acres to explore onsite, including a seasonal dam, with dogs allowed off-leash away from the cabins.

 Head Next To